alessio29/savagebot/README.md

 `!r (3d8!+d6!)[6:24+6]` - this roll will give value at least 6 and no more than 30 (24+6).
 This used in our house-rule for damage rolls for Savage Worlds.

+`!dC` - Carcosa roll.
+First d20 is rolled to determine size of dice - then this dice is rolled.

 **rh**    <expression_1> ... <expressionN>    rolls multiple dice and prints a distribution of results.
 Example: `!rh 1000x2d6`